My advice is always to `Keep It Simple`

 1. Naked Raku.
-Your pots need to be really well burnished for this method to work properly.
+Your pots need to be really well prepared for this method to work properly.
 Use a White firing body.
-If you want to, apply a layer of Terra Sigilata slip when the pot is leather hard and then burnish or polish it.
-Burnishing can be done with a smooth pebble, old credit card, and hand finished by rubbing with a piece of plastic bag.
+It is prefferable to apply a couple layers of Terra Sigilata slip when the pot is dry, and then burnish or polish it.
+Burnishing can be done with a pad of plastic bag, J cloth a smooth pebble, old credit card etc. and hand finished by rubbing with the piece of plastic bag.
 The finished surface should be smooth and shiny.
-You do all this at leather hard.
 You can also simply burnish your normal clay without the Terra Sig.
-If you are able, apply a coating of the special slip to the biscuit fired pot made up of 50/50 Flint & Ball Clay, or 60/40 Flint & China Clay before the day.
+If you are able, apply a coating of the special resist slip to the biscuit fired pot made up of 40/60 Flint & Ball Clay, or 60/40 Flint & China Clay before the day.
 It is not crucial as we have the slip here, but it can help if the slip has dried thoroughly before glazing.
-Naked Raku is also known as Slip Resist.
+Naked Raku is also known as Slip Resist Technique.

 Biscuit Fire to 1000 degs C.

 2. Horse Hair: Exactly the same as above, nice burnished surfaces.
 You can also apply feathers with this process.
 We have the Horse Hair and feathers here.